 When a family member or friend is diagnosed with a chronic or terminal illness, there are a lot of questions that run through your head.
 This biggest one is probably, “What can I do to help?”
 Being a caregiver for an ill loved one doesn’t have to be as hard as you think.
 Yes, there will be challenges that you will face, but with the right tips and tricks, you can face these challenges head on and become the best caregiver you can be for your loved one.

-Decide whether or not you will personally care for your loved one, you and other family members will do it together, or you will look for outside support from a professional caregiver.
-If it's something you can afford, sometimes having a professional caregiver, someone who is less emotionally invested in the situation, can be more productive.
+Decide whether or not you will personally perform caregiver duties for your loved one, you and other family members will do it together, or you will look for outside support from a professional caregiver.
+If it's something you can afford, sometimes having a professional caregiver, someone who is less emotionally invested in the situation, to assist with regular caregiver duties can be more productive.
 Your loved one may also have preferences regarding their care, so be sure to have open and honest discussions.

 At first it may be hard to consider how you will make time for providing support or even believing that you have the skills to do it, but you can do this.
 If you have other family members or close friends who can make time to help, build a support team.
 And if you're not sure what to do or are feeling overwhelmed by the decision or the changes, try talking to a family counselor or your faith leader.
 Seeking help for dealing with the stress of having to become an instant expert in caregiving can provide relief.